Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Author contributions

 \section{Author contributions}

-G. Monnoyer and L. Vandendorpe came to the idea of investigating the impact of array discretization on the ambiguity function through the approach of spatial frequencies, and the formal link between \gls{af} and spectral content.
-G. Monnoyer introduced the \gls{afr} and \gls{asod} notions.
-G. Monnoyer achieved the theoretical results for the \gls{ula}.
-L. Vandendorpe derived the results for the \gls{uca}.
-All numerical results were generated by G. Monnoyer, as well as the first version of the manuscript.
-All co-authors highly contributed to the ordering of ideas, the identification of the best ways to present them, and to the improvement of the text.
+G. M. and L. V. came to the idea of investigating the impact of array discretization on the ambiguity function through the approach of spatial frequencies, and the formal link between \gls{af} and spectral content.
+G. M. introduced the \gls{afr} and \gls{asod} notions.
+G. M. achieved the theoretical results for the \gls{ula}.
+L. V. derived the results for the \gls{uca}.
+All numerical results were generated by G. M., as well as the first version of the manuscript.
+J.L, L.D., and B.S. highly contributed to the ordering of ideas, the identification of the best ways to present them, and to the improvement of the text.